ahaspel/schema/README.md

 When you want to upgrade to a later version you need to edit package.json to match the tag you want.

+From there you can update the package like so:

+    npm upgrade cb-schema

+There are probably other ways to skin this cat.